Pedroltz/Pedroltz/README.md

 </div>

-## Sobre mim
+## About Me

-* Experiência com desenvolvimento backend, web e desktop
+* Experience with backend, web, and desktop development
-* Conhecimento em Linux, servidores, redes e acesso remoto
+* Knowledge of Linux, servers, networking, and remote access
-* Interesse em DevOps, automação, cloud e infraestrutura
+* Interest in DevOps, automation, cloud computing, and infrastructure
-* Desenvolvimento com C#, .NET, Python e SQL
+* Development with C#, .NET, Python, and SQL